Global Critical Issues

 Access to Education

 The world is currently in a learning crisis.
 Many children face barriers that prevent them from attending school.
 Across all groups, girls are the most marginalized and have the hardest time accessing education.
 Even with access, attending school is not the same as learning.
-Schools lack trained teachers, adequate learning materials, and proper sanitation facilities which makes learning difficult.
-COVID-19 has only exasperated the fragile education system.
+Schools lack trained teachers, adequate learning materials or internet access, and proper sanitation facilities, which makes learning difficult.
+COVID-19 only exasperated the fragile education system.
 School closures kept 80% of students out of school and 30% of youth lack technology to participate in digital learning.
 How do we realize the promise of education for all students, in every village, city and country?